Rachel’s Journey To Positive Caesarean Birth

 My blog post on gentle caesarean birth including maternal request caesarean, Reclaiming Birth For All Women, is HERE,

 For further information – NICE Guidelines On ECV, Royal College of Gynocologists “Management of Breech Birth“, NICE Guidelines “Caesarean Section“.

-Also feel free to join our local Positive Birth Group.
+Also feel free to join our local South Wales Birth Circle.

 Samantha Gadsden walks with women on their life’s journeys.
 She is an experienced Doula, based close to Cardiff in South Wales, mother to 4 children and wife to Eddie, more information can be found on her facebook page, Samantha Gadsden Doula and her website, Caerphilly Doula.
 SOS Doula, Telephone and online support is always available.